cokebar/gfwlist2dnsmasq/README.md

 ( For LEDE 17.01/ OpenWrt 18.06 and later)

 To download gfwlist `curl` or `wget` is needed.
-Because the connection is HTTPS, if you use busybox `wget`, you need to install `libustream-openssl` or `libustream-mbedtls` to support it, otherwise use GNU `wget`
+Because the connection is HTTPS, if you use busybox `wget`, you need to install `libustream-openssl` or `libustream-mbedtls` to support it, otherwise use GNU `wget`.

 Because gfwlist is encoded by BASE64, `base64` is needed to decode.

 ```